jayalloyd/Personal-Recipe-Management-Application/README.md

 1. **Add Recipes**: Users can add new recipes to the database.
 2. **Update Recipes**: Users can update existing recipes using a specific recipe ID.
 3. **Delete Recipes**: Users can delete recipes from the database.
+4. Search Recipes: Users can search recipes from the database according to main ingredient added.
-4. **Quit the Application**: Users can exit the application gracefully.
+5. **Quit the Application**: Users can exit the application gracefully.

 ### Output Screenshot

-(will Include a screenshot of the application’s main interface here)
+output screenshot is also provided.

 ## Advanced Features